About Food Quest

 Food Quest began as a single father’s way of helping his son rebuild confidence with food — gently, playfully, and without pressure.

-Drawing on my 25 years as an educational toy designer, I began creating small cards at home — simple prompts, playful mini-challenges, and interesting food facts that could gently spark conversation during stressful mealtimes.
+Drawing on my 25 years as an educational toy designer, I began creating small cards at home.
+Each card contained simple prompts, playful challenges, interesting food facts, and light-hearted jokes designed to gently spark conversation during difficult mealtimes.

 Our Mission